Siaha Burley: Professional career

-In 2001 and 2002, Burley spent his first two AFL seasons with the Orlando Predators.
+In October 2000, Burley was a territorial selection of the Orlando Rage in the 2001 XFL draft.
+He was waived by the Rage in 2001 after suffering a hamstring injury during training camp.
+He then played in 13 games for the Orlando Predators of the Arena Football League (AFL) during the 2001 AFL season.
 Following the 2001 season, he was named to the AFL All-Rookie team.
+Burley signed with the Dallas Cowboys on August 14, 2001, but was later released on September 2, 2001.

+Burley returned to the Predators in 2002, Burley spent his first two AFL seasons with the Orlando Predators.
 In 2003, Burley played just one season for the Los Angeles Avengers recording nine touchdowns.
 In 2004 and 2005, Burley played for the Arizona Rattlers for two seasons.
 In 2005, the Arena Football League's Writers Association named Burley the Offensive Player of the Year.
 He set a franchise record with 45 touchdown receptions for the season and was named to the All-Arena Second Team.
+He was signed by the Minnesota Vikings on July 21, 2005, but later released on August 29, 2005.

 In 2006, Burley played for the Utah Blaze where he started all 16 games.
 He ended the season ranked first in the league with an average of 120.9 receiving yards per game and second in the league for touchdown catches (44) and average receptions per game (8.5).
 He set expansion team records in total receiving yards (1,934), receptions (136) and receiving touchdowns (44).
 He was also named to the All-Arena Second Team for the second consecutive year.
 In 2007, Burley had a record-setting year with the Blaze, breaking league records for receptions (166) and receiving yards (2,129) and was named Offensive Player of the Year for the second time in his career.
 He also finished second in the league with 49 touchdown receptions and averaged 12.8 yards per catch.
 He averaged 24.6 yards on kickoff returns.
-In 2008, he recorded 114 receptions for 1,386 yards, and 33 touchdowns.
+He returned to Arizona in 2008, where he recorded 114 receptions for 1,386 yards, and 33 touchdowns.
 He also carried the ball once for a loss of eight yards.
 On defense, he recorded two tackles and returned one kickoff three yards.
 After the season, on November 10, 2008, he was released by the Rattlers.
+The AFL folded after the 2008 season.

+Burley returned to the newly-formed AFL in 2010, and was assigned to the Rattlers on May 5, 2010.
+He was placed on reassigment on May 17, 2010, assigned again on August 3, 2010.
+After a year out of football, he was assigned to the Rattlers again on April 16, 2012.
+Burley was placed on injured reserve again on May 4, 2012.
+He was placed on reassignment on June 14, 2012.